computerscienceiscool/llm-tools/docs/llm-runtime-presentation.md

 **Flow:**
 1. You ask an LLM to help with your code
 2. LLM includes commands like `<open README.md>` in its response
+3. **You copy** that response and pipe it to llm-runtime
-3. llm-runtime parses the response and executes the commands
+4. Tool parses and executes commands safely
-4. Results are returned to the LLM for further analysis
+5. **You copy** results back to the LLM for further analysis

+**Important:** This is currently a manual workflow—you're the bridge between the LLM and your codebase.
+The "autonomous" part is that the LLM decides what to explore, not that it runs automatically.

 ---